Advocate and Attorney

 Advocate:

 Degree: The basic requirement is a 4 year LLB law degree from all major universities.
 Having achieved this, the next step is to apply to the High Court to be enrolled on the “roll” of advocates.
 To do this, a candidate must satisfy the court that he/she is both qualified and able to be a member of the profession.
-They will then be able to practise as an advocate in South Africa.
+They will then be able to practise as an advocate.

 Once admitted, it is customary to join one of the “Bars” (the representative body of the advocates’ profession with the main purpose of maintaining professional standards among its members).
 Before admission to the Bar, you will have to do a learnership (called pupilage) of four months and pass the National Bar Examination of the General Council of the Bar, which is a test of the applicant‘s practical ability.